 I explained all the background of how it took me two years to finally get myself signed up to do some Context Travel tours in the post I did earlier this week about my first tour, Baguette to Bistro.
-I spent the morning with the incomparable Meg Zimbeck, the tour docent, as well as founder, editor and contributor to one of my favorite food blogs, Paris by Mouth.
+I spent the morning with the incomparable Meg Zimbeck, the tour docent, as well as founder, editor, and contributor to one of my favorite food blogs, Paris by Mouth.

 The Marais is an area that I have not spent a lot of time in so I was looking forward to exploring a small part.
 It is an area that is going through a transformation and it is an exciting area to visit.
 There is the old Jewish quarter mixed with a heavy gay population and newly added bobo (bourgeois-bohème, a.k.a. yuppie) element.
-Stir gently and this makes for wonderful shops, bistros and food markets!
+Stir gently and this makes for wonderful shops, bistros, and food markets!

-The family and the company has quite a history (here is a great post on them from Ann Mah) and they are most known for their boule (pictured below) which they call a La miche Poilâne (and I know them as a levain here in the U.S.) as well as their Galette des Rois in which they have a fève that is specially commissioned.
+The family and the company have quite a history (here is a great post on them from Ann Mah) and they are most known for their boule (pictured below) which they call a La Miche Poilâne (and I know them as a levain here in the U.S.) as well as their Galette des Rois in which they have a fève that is specially commissioned.

 Meg spoke about the bread and I inhaled the amazing smells and took photos of some of their offerings.
 I was thinking that I wanted one of their escargots for breakfast when Meg shuffled us out the door to our next stop.

-Meg took some time to give details of the shop, the owners, the types of cheese we could find there.
+Meg took some time to give details of the shop, the owners, and the types of cheese we could find there.
 The two ladies that I was taking the tour with were staying in an apartment so they bought some supplies for their kitchen, a bonus since they were with such a knowledgeable docent!

 We took our Poilâne bread and a selection of cheeses that Meg purchased and headed next door to the Marché des Enfants Rouges, the oldest covered market in Paris (see a great post on it from Haven in Paris) where we ordered a pichet of wine and commandeered a table to taste our bounty.
 I am going to share a little more about this part of the tour and what I sampled as the choice of cheeses is different for each tour depending on what is good that day and what is in season.
 These are the ones I sampled.